SzilBalazs/BlackCore/README.md

 ## Overview

-BlackCore is a UCI compatible c++ chess engine written from scratch, capable of completing high performance tasks.
+BlackCore is a grandmaster level UCI compatible c++ chess engine written from scratch.
-Its alpha beta search uses various pruning techniques, powered by a handcrafted evaluation function and a blazing fast move generator.
+Its alpha beta search uses various pruning techniques, powered by a neural network evaluation and a blazing fast move generator.

 ## Files